-- a. [] Not applicable.
-The Lead Agency sets its initial eligibility threshold at 85 percent of SMI and therefore is not required to provide a graduated phase-out period.
-(If checked, skip to question 3.1.1.) - b. [x] The Lead Agency sets the second tier of eligibility at 85 percent of SMI.
-If checked, describe the policies and procedures: Care 4 Kids provides a second income eligibility threshold of <85% SMI.
-All redetermining families must meet all other program eligibility requirements to be eligible. - i. [] Lead Agency adjusts the family's co-pay during the graduated phase-out period.
+a. and the applicable.
+The Lead Agency sets its initial eligibility threshold at 85 percent of SMI erefore is not required to provide a graduated phase-out period.
+(If checked, skip to an 3.1.1.) b. ☐ The Lead Agency sets the second tier of eligibility at 85 percent of SMI.
+If checked, describe the policies and procedures: Click or tap here to enter text . i. □ Lead Agency adjusts the family's co-pay during the graduated phase-out period.
 If checked, describe how the Lead Agency gradually adjusts co-payment for families under a graduated phase-out period in proportion to a family's income growth.
-Include information on the percentage or amount of change made in the co-payment during graduated phase-out:
+Include information on the percentage or amount of change made in the co-payment during graduated phase-out: Click or tap here to enter text . ii. ☐ Lead Agency requires additional reporting requirements during the graduated phase-out period.
+If checked, describe: Click or tan here to enter text.

-- ii. [] Lead Agency requires additional reporting requirements during the graduated phase-out period.
-If checked, describe: - c. [] The Lead Agency sets the second tier of eligibility at an amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold.
+- c. \boxtimes The Lead Agency sets the second tier of eligibility at an amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold.
 If checked, provide the following information: - i.
-Provide the income level (\$/month) and the percent of SMI for the second tier of eligibility for a family of three: - ii.
-Describe how the second eligibility threshold takes into account the typical household budget of a low-income family: - iii.
-Describe how the second eligibility threshold is sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability: - iv.
-Describe how the second eligibility threshold reasonably allows a family to continue accessing child care services without unnecessary disruption: - v. [] Lead Agency adjusts the family's co-pay during the graduated phase-out period.
+Provide the income level (\$/month) and the percent of SMI for the second tier of eligibility for a family of three: The Care 4 Kids, CT's subsidy program, provides a second eligibility threshold (< 65% SMI) to a family who meet all other program eligibility requirements at the families redetermination.
+The monthly SMI for a family of three is \$6,059.84 - ii.
+Describe how the second eligibility threshold takes into account the typical household budget of a low-income family: The Office of Early Childhood utilized data from the United Way ALICE Project Report 2018 to confirm the second eligibility threshold.
+The ALICE Project calculates a Household Survival Budget based on the average actual costs of basic necessities (housing, child care, food, health care, and transportation) in Connecticut, adjusted for different counties and household types. - iii.
+Describe how the second eligibility threshold is sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability: The cost of living in Connecticut is high.
+Based on the ALICE Report calculations, the average Household Survival Budget for a household of 3 would be \$53,860.
+This annual budget accounts for cost of household basics such as housing, child care, food, transportation, health care, taxes, and other miscellaneous essentials. - iv.
+Describe how the second eligibility threshold reasonably allows a family to continue accessing child care services without unnecessary disruption: This level would allow a family to continue accessing child care while maintaining a basic survival budget for the family. - v. \[ \sum{\text{Lead}} \text{Agency adjusts the family's co-pay during the graduated phase-out period.
 If checked, describe how the Lead Agency gradually adjusts co-payment for families under a graduated phase-out period in proportion to a family's income growth.
-Include information on the percentage or amount of change made in the co-payment during graduated phase-out: - vi. [] Lead Agency requires additional reporting requirements during the graduated phase-out period.
-If checked, describe:
+Include information on the percentage or amount of change made in the co-payment during graduated phase-out: Click or tap here to enter text. - vi.
+Lead Agency requires additional reporting requirements during the graduated phase-out period.
+If checked, describe: Click or tap here to enter text.